 You can easily create custom templates to match your organization's communication needs and visual identity.
-You can save any existing message as a template by selecting Save as template while the email or journey is open, or work directly in the templates area to create them from scratch.
+You can save any existing message, page, or form as a template by selecting Save as template while the email or journey is open, or work directly in the relevant templates area to create them from scratch.
 You can also create page and form templates, but you can only do so by creating them in the templates area—no Save as template buttons are provided for these, but you could copy/paste the HTML from an existing page or form into a new template.
-When setting up a template, you can add various types of metadata (such as purpose, style, market type, and optimized for) which make each template easier to identify and easier to find by using filters in the Select an email template dialog box shown to users each time they create a new email message.
+When setting up a template, you can add various types of metadata (such as purpose, style, market type, and optimized for) which make each template easier to identify and easier to find by using filters in the Select a template dialog box shown to users each time they create a new email, page, or form design.

 Style a template

-All templates included with Dynamics 365 for Marketing provide style controls to help you quickly adapt them to the colors used by your organization or campaign.
+All email and page templates included with Dynamics 365 for Marketing provide style controls to help you quickly adapt them to the colors used by your organization or campaign.
 The style settings vary according to which template you choose.
-Messages based on the blank template don't provide styling controls unless you (or your system customizer) have programmed them to do so by using the right HTML markup.
+Designs based on a blank template don't provide styling controls unless you (or your system customizer) have programmed them to do so by using the right HTML markup.